ItzRock/HasteDemoModRepo/README.md

 ## How do I install these mods?
 These mods mainly use BepInEx, unless specifically stated in their READMEs.
 The steps go:
-- Install [BepInEx](https://github.com/BepInEx/BepInEx/releases) for your current platform (drag and drop zip contents into `C:\Program Files (x86)\Steam\steamapps\common\Haste Broken Worlds Demo`, or wherever else you have Haste installed)
+- Install [BepInEx 5](https://github.com/BepInEx/BepInEx/releases/latest) (not 6) for your current platform (drag and drop zip contents into `C:\Program Files (x86)\Steam\steamapps\common\Haste Broken Worlds Demo`, or wherever else you have Haste installed).
 - Launch the game once to generate BepInEx's files.
 You should see folders such as `config` created inside `Haste Broken Worlds Demo\BepInEx`.
-- Create a `plugins` folder inside the `BepInEx` folder if it does not already exist
+- Create a `plugins` folder inside the `BepInEx` folder if it does not already exist.
-- Drag and drop the DLL file(s) from any BepInEx mod into that plugins folder
+- Drag and drop the DLL file(s) from any BepInEx mod into that plugins folder.
 - Launch the game, and the mods should load.
 ### Video Guide
 https://github.com/user-attachments/assets/bf38c947-ce3b-45b8-9619-3d8c396e16a9